 The market is saturated like never before, in every industry most of the niches are overfilled with hopeful companies.
 New businesses starting every day and those that are already established grow at an alarming rate.

-Some of those companies thrive giving more workplaces and creating our reality.
+Some of those companies thrive on giving more workplaces and creating our reality.
 Others fall and are forgotten.
 They are fighting about diversified types of customers.

 So, what decides about success?